Huy0110/AI-Virtual-Painter/README.md

 # AI-Virtual-Painter
-This is Project AI, written in Python.
+This is an AI project, written in Python.
 Allows users to paint by hand with real-time camera without crayons or paper.
 Project allows users to draw 3 colors: red, green, blue, plus an eraser function.
 Users can manually select in space and proceed to paint without touching the computer mouse or the screen.

 # Dependencies
 Please install those all the required dependencies